HITECHCRIME/HC_SG09_Ignorant/README.md

 [VERSE 1]
-finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run

-you're in trouble hun
+finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run even if you're in trouble hun

 brushing pointless needs off, dust my shoulders

 think of absolution, mindless always passed it